This Easy Vegan No-Bake Chocolate Peanut Butter Pie is rich, dark, creamy, smooth and absolutely delicious. Only 8 simple ingredients and no baking.

 To make the crust:

 - Make the crust by adding nuts, maple syrup and coconut to food processor.
 Blend into little bits and pieces.
 It should also be sticky.
-Dump crust ingredients into a pie pan, or whatever type you have, and spread evenly by pressing with your hands.
+Dump crust ingredients into a nonstick pie pan or large nonstick tart pan, and spread evenly by pressing with your hands.
 Make sure the curst goes up on the sides of the pie pan.
+If using anything other than nonstick, use parchment paper or just a bit of cooking spray to ensure the crust doesn’t stick.
+I prefer a 9 or 10 inch nonstick tart pan.

 To make the filling: